kRITZCREEK/kRITZCREEK.github.io-old/_posts/2015-10-07-playing-tic-tac-toe-with-purescript-signal.md

 Last time I left you hanging with a still Tic-Tac-Toe board.
 Time to make it come to life!
 We'll be using the [purescript-signal](https://github.com/bodil/purescript-signal) library from Bodil Stokke(@bodil), which ports the underlying abstraction of the [Elm programming language](http://elm-lang.org/), *Signals*, to PureScript.

+To install the `purescript-signal` library into our existing project we can run `bower i -S purescript-signal` in the projects rootfolder.

 Signals and you!
 ----------------